 In Kathmandu, a Farewell dinner is included, and three meals will be provided during the trek.

-During Mani Rimdu Festival Trek, we will provide typical Nepalese dishes like dal (soup made of lentils), Bhat (rice), achaar (pickle), and Tarkari (vegetable curry), Momo (dumpling), Dhindo (typical Nepali food), Chowmin, etc. You can also enjoy international cuisines like Tibetan, Indian, Continental, and Italian as per your choices.
+During the Mani Rimdu Festival Trek, we will provide typical Nepalese dishes like dal (soup made of lentils), Bhat (rice), achaar (pickle), and Tarkari (vegetable curry), Momo (dumpling), Dhindo (typical Nepali food), Chowmin, etc. You can also enjoy international cuisines like Tibetan, Indian, Continental, and Italian as per your choices.
 Breakfast and dinner will be served at lodges or teahouses where you spend the night.
 As per the lodges or teahouses menu, we will serve breakfast.
 During your trekking, continental and American breakfast will be made, and a Buffet breakfast will be made in Kathmandu.

 This is a moderate trek, and it is suitable for enthusiastic hikers.
 The hiker must be able to walk at least 5-6 hours per day with their light bag.
-You can see the detail in our itinerary.
+You can see the details in our itinerary.
 Hiking at a higher altitude is more challenging than at a lower height; however, if you have good health, average physical fitness, optimism towards hiking, and muscular strength of mind, you can successfully finish this trek.
 Technical skills and experience are not required for this trek.
 However, jogging and simple exercising are highly recommended before two weeks if you have no previous hiking experience.

 If you have a heart problem, or lung and blood diseases, you need to consult with your doctor before this trek.
 Also, if you are an elder or child with poor physical fitness and still want to trek to Mani Rimdu Festival Trek, you need to customize this trek.
-Please feel free to detail about you; we will provide customized trekking packages for you and will try our best to make your trek memorable and successful.
+Please feel free to detail about yourself; we will provide customized trekking packages for you and will try our best to make your trek memorable and successful.